BabylonJS/Documentation/content/features/introductionToFeatures/chap3/walkpath.md

 BABYLON.MeshBuilder.CreateLines("triangle", {points: points})
 ```

-Also you can see an other method, *rotate*, of rotating.
+Also you can see another method, *rotate*, of rotating.
 This method rotates the mesh about the given axis by the given angle in radians.
 It adds to the current rotation.
 ```javascript
 mesh.rotate(axis, angle, BABYLON.Space.LOCAL);
 ```